Multiplicative Reweighting for Robust Neural Network Optimization: Related Work

+The connection between the label noise problem and robustness against adversarial attacks was previously studied.
+On the one hand, it was shown that label noise harms network robustness.
+However, removing the noise is not sufficient to produce robustness \cite{sanyal2020benign}.
+On the other hand, adversarially robust training reduces vulnerability to noisy labels.
+Furthermore, examples that are easy to attack are more likely to suffer from label noise \cite{zhu2021understanding}

-{\bf Loss Weighting in DNNs.} There are two main approaches for weighting, one is loss weighting which holds for the classification setting, where different classes do not affect the loss in a uniform magnitude.
-This strategy was studied theoretically \cite{natarajan2013learning} and empirically \cite{lin2017focal, patrini2017making, hendrycks2018using}.
-The second approach is to weight the examples, either locally within a mini-batch \cite{jenni2018deep,rozsa2018towards} or globally, weighting all examples in the train set.
-Global weighting is usually done during the optimization of the DNN. \citet{ren2018learning} and \citet{shu2019meta} learn the weighting by gradient methods, \citet{chang2017active} and \citet{Yao19Deep} exploit the variance of the DNN's features and predictions, \cite{Guo18CurriculumNet} use sample neighbourhood, \citet{Liu16Classification} and \citet{wang2017multiclass} use importance sampling techniques for re-weighting the examples and \citet{arazo2019unsupervised} suggest to weight the examples according to beta mixture model.
-In our work, we use global weighting and learn it during the optimization, and as far as we know we are the first to use the MW update rule.
+{\bf Loss Weighting in DNNs.} We elaborate on methods that use weighting to handle noisy labels (among other problems).
+There are two main weighting approaches.
+One is loss weighting, where different classes affect the loss non-uniformly.
+This strategy was studied theoretically \cite{natarajan2013learning} and empirically \cite{lin2017focal, patrini2017making, hendrycks2018using,xia2019anchor}.
+Note that the weighting of each class may be learned in an instance-dependant manner \cite{xia2020part,yao2020dual,yang2021estimating,li2022estimating}.

+The second approach is weighting examples, either locally within a mini-batch \cite{jenni2018deep,rozsa2018towards} or globally, weighting all examples in the train set.
+Global weighting is usually done during the optimization of the DNN.
+These techniques include learning to weight with gradient methods \cite{ren2018learning,shu2019meta,zhang2021learning}, exploiting the variance and of the DNN's features and predictions \cite{chang2017active,Yao19Deep}, employ graph NN and analyse the structural relations of inputs \cite{zhang2021dualgraph}, using sample neighbourhood \cite{Guo18CurriculumNet} or importance sampling for re-weighting the examples \cite{Liu16Classification,wang2017multiclass}, weighting the examples according to beta mixture model \cite{arazo2019unsupervised} and exploit conditional value-at risk \cite{soma2020statistical}.
+Some of those works are used for evaluating label noise in the data \cite{Liu16Classification,arazo2019unsupervised} and in others it was shown that the methods convergence to a critical point \cite{ren2018learning,shu2019meta,soma2020statistical}.

+There are previous works that suggested using weighting as a measure of confidence for each example and learning a more robust network \cite{liu2021probabilistic,zhang2020geometry}.

+Our approach differs from existing works in that we use global weighting during optimization based on MW.
+We also theoretically establish the convergence of our methods and demonstrate in 1d cases the possible benefits of MW.
+Note that some of the above techniques, unlike our method, require an additional clean set, for performing the weighting.